This note mainly focuses on summarizing knowledge based on Corey Schafer’s Python Tutorial

 Add multiple elements to the end. |

-Firstly, we add 'Art'
+Firstly, we add 'Art' to our courses.

 courses = ['History', 'Math', 'Physics', 'CompSci'] courses.append('Art') print(courses)